All Local Conserved Quantities of the One-Dimensional Hubbard Model

+There are no other local conserved quantities independent of $Q_k$~\cite{fukai_complete_arxiv2023}.
+This is shown as follows: if $F_k$ is a $k$-support charges, we can prove $F_k$ is written as $F_k = c_k Q_k + F_{k-1}$ where $F_{k-1}$ is a less than $k-1$-support charge and $c_k$ is some coefficient.
+Repeating this argument to $F_{k-1}$ and so on, we can see $F_k$ is a linear combination of $\bce{Q_l}_{l \leq k}$.
+The details of this proof are given in~\cite{fukai_complete_arxiv2023}.

+From this completeness of our charges, we can see our $Q_k$ is written as a linear combination of local charges obtained from the transfer matrix, and we can confirm the mutual commutativity of our charges, $\bck{Q_k, Q_l}=0$, and their $\mathrm{SO}(4)$ symmetry~\cite{wadati1998}.
+Our $Q_k$ coincides with the transfer matrix charges~\cite{Zhou1990} at least up to $Q_4$.

-The nontrivial coefficients can be calculated by the recursion equation in Theorem~2 and have rich properties: they have the permutation invariance over the list of the connected diagrams and some simple identities~\cite{supp} between them, which are helpful in the proof of Theorem.~1.
-Some of them are the generalized Catalan numbers \eqref{coeffn=0}, which are also the coefficients in the local conserved quantities of the Heisenberg chain~\cite{anshelevich1980first,doi:10.1142/S0217732394002057, GRABOWSKI1995299, GrabowskiCatalantreepattern}.
-Finding the general formulae of the coefficients is the remaining task, which may be some further generalization of the Catalan number.
-The general expression of $Q_k^1$, which was the terms in $Q_k$ linear in the coupling constant $U$, was derived in~\cite{GRABOWSKI1995299}, where all coefficients are trivially $\pm1$.
-We also obtained the general expressions of $Q_k^2$ and $Q_k^3$, where nontrivial coefficients \eqref{coeffm=0} and \eqref{coeffj3m1} appear.
-The fermionic form of $Q_k$ is also easily obtained.
+\textit{Summary and outlook.---} We presented the exact expression for the local charges of the 1D Hubbard model $Q_k$.
+In Theorem~\ref{thm:qkj}, we proved $Q_k$ is constructed of connected diagrams, which represent the products of units, conserved densities of the XX chain in the spin variable notation, satisfying the conditions~(i) and~(ii).
+The diagrams constructing $Q_k$ are accompanied by non-trivial coefficients~\cite{supp} for $k\geq 6$.
+These coefficients can be calculated by the recursion equation in Theorem~\ref{recursion}.
+Some of them are the generalized Catalan numbers~\eqref{coeffn=0}, which are also appearing in the local charges of the Heisenberg chain~\cite{anshelevich1980first,doi:10.1142/S0217732394002057, GRABOWSKI1995299, GrabowskiCatalantreepattern}.
+Deriving the general explicit formula for the coefficients is the remaining task, which may be some further generalization of the Catalan number.
 Our result is valid in both finite systems and the thermodynamic limit.

+Our results have several applications: we can study the generalized Gibbs ensemble~\cite{pozsgay2013}, current mean value formula and the generalized hydrodynamics~\cite{pozsgay2017, sajat-currents, sajat-algebraic-currents, sajat-currents-review}, and factorization of correlation functions using local charges~\cite{fukai-TL-correlation-2023} in the 1D Hubbard model.
+A model with fragmented Hilbert space can be derived by considering the strong coupling limit of the local charges in the XXZ chain~\cite{PhysRevE.104.044106}.
+It is interesting to see what would happen in our case.
+Recently, it has been shown that the quantum many-body scarring model can be constructed using odd-order charges $Q_{2k+1}$~\cite{PhysRevB.108.155102}.
+We may also apply our results immediately in this direction.